A platform bed combines simplicity with sturdiness and comes in various styles. They are a versatile option that works with any mattress type.

 Floating Surface Platform Bed

-As its name implies, a floating surface platform bed gives the impression that it’s floating off the ground.
+As its name implies, a floating platform bed gives the impression that it’s floating off the ground.
 A plank made of wood, particleboard, or MDF serves as the base for your mattress, which is supported by a rectangular structure at the center.

 From a distance, you won’t notice the support structure beneath the extended plank.
 The hidden support structure gives you the impression of a floating sleeping surface.